WikiPlagWS2018/Preselection-and-Cosine-Similarity-Calculator/README.md

   - **Solution:** Replace current implementation with a spark implementation
 - **Too many documents selected:** The Preselector selects too many Documents for Cosine and Jaccard Similarity
   - The Cosine Jaccard Calculator creates N-Grams from the Userinput and the "important documents"
-  - This leads to a problem because if there are too many documents our implementation
+  - This leads to a problem because if there are too many documents our current implementation takes too long
+  - try to **optimize the cosine jaccard calculator** first before adding more indexes
   - **Solution:** Add  some more inverse indexes to reduce the amount of important documents to be checked
-  - **Alternative: Quick and easy:** just select the first 10 documents and trash the others
 - **Quality of documents are too poor:**
   - Some of the tokenized words in the documents are still not correct
   - Symbols like ‚‘ or ; or , are still in the database